symbiotejs/docsite/md/Component_data_context.md

 ## Local context properties

 Local data context is accessible for certain component only.
-This is the simplest type of data interaction with is very similar to state manipulation approach in many other solutions.
+This is the simplest type of data interaction which is very similar to state manipulation approach in many other solutions.
 So you might be already know everything you need about it.

 ## Hierarchical context properties

 Every Symbiote component - is a Custom Element and represented in document tree as a one of it's elements.
 Every component could have a parent or child components.
-And every component able to create common data context for it's own children or any other deep nested component.
+And every component is able to create common data context for it's own children or any other deep nested component.

 To create common context for some DOM subtree manually, use `ctx-name` attribute:
 ```html